BDC Hamburger Icon

 Pros

 • Developers know more than you.
-Web developers may have years of experience creating top-quality interactive websites that customers appreciate.
+They may have years of experience creating high-quality interactive websites that customers appreciate.

 • Developers take less time.
 Compared with the time it would take to learn website development yourself — let alone the complementary skills of copywriting and SEO — a developer could complete your website in a few weeks or months.